BunmiOlakanmi/JavaScript-and-DOM-Manipulation/README.md

 <img width="1402" alt="UFO" src="https://user-images.githubusercontent.com/71471355/116989247-bcee4f00-ac8e-11eb-94fd-e8b4ab9a1ec5.png">

-The challenge here is to write code to create a table dynamically, based on the [UFO sightings data](https://github.com/BunmiOlakanmi/JavaScript_and_DOM_Manipulation/blob/main/UFO-level-1-2/static/js/data.js)
+The challenge here is to write code to create a table dynamically, based on the [UFO sightings data](https://github.com/BunmiOlakanmi/JavaScript_and_DOM_Manipulation/blob/main/UFO-level-1-2/static/js/data.js).
+To achieve this goal, a dynamic JavaScript and DOM manipulation was done to integrate JavaScript libraries to select and pull data from the JavaScript object, and the data are finally populated to a table.
+Users can filter the data using certain search criteria.
+For example, date, location in terms of city, state, and country; and shape of the UFO.

-WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at ALIENS-R-REAL have collected all of the eye-witness reports we could to prove it!
-All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.

-The challenge here is to write code that will create a table dynamically based upon a dataset provided.
-Also there is a need to allow our users to filter the table data for specific values.
-There's a catch though...  only use pure JavaScript, HTML, and CSS, and D3.js on the web page.
-They are the only coding languages which can be trusted.
+### Tools
+1. JavaScript libraries:
+  - D3
+  -
+2. HTML
+3. CSS

+### Instructions
-There are two levels in this challenge.
+There two levels to this challenge.

-### Level 1: Automatic Table and Date Search
+#### Level 1: Automatic Table and Date Search

-Create a basic HTML web page or use the index.html file provided (we recommend building your own custom page!).

-Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.

-Make sure you have a column for date/time, city, state, country, shape, and comment at the very least.

-Use a date form in your HTML document and write JavaScript code that will listen for events and search through the date/time column to find rows that match user input.
+Level 1 involves the following basic tasks:
+1. A basic HTML page to view the table populated by the UFO sightings data, with columns for date/time, city, state, country, shape and comments.
+2. All the UFO data were appended to the table, with each new row added for each UFO sighting.
+3. A search textbox was created to search UFO data based on the date of sighting.

-### Level 2: Multiple Search Categories
+#### Level 2: Multiple Search Categories

-Complete all of Level 1 criteria.
+1. Level 2 contains all level 1 criteria with additional information.

-Using multiple input tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+2. The additional task is the inclusion of multiple input tags and/or select dropdowns.
+This will enable users to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

-1.  date/time
+  - date/time
-2.  city
+  - city
-3.  state
+  - state
-4. country
+  - country
-5.  shape
+  - shape

-#### Checklists
+### Files
+1.
 The UFO datasets can be found in the data.js file saved in the static/js folder route.
 Also, the JavaScript file to implement levels 1 and 2 is named app.js and saved in the static/js folder route, while the html file is named index.html.